KaylaBleier/AutoField/autofield.3/readme.md

 **[Download the Arduino folder here](https://drive.google.com/file/d/1cgGodQ53Zb1sHAHSOaOvpdaxyKCjckyK/view?usp=drive_link)** *(it's a ZIP — extract and drop it in `Documents/`)*

-All the Arduino code is also in the `screen_code` folder if you need it.

 ---

 ## 1. Load the Arduino sketch